-A sustainable competitive advantage is an advantage over the competition that is not easily copied and thus can be maintained over a long period of time. iTunes made the iPod so easy to use that it was difficult for other MP3 players to compete, even at lower prices.
+5. iTunes software is often credited with the success of the Apple iPod MP3 player, because it copied and thus can be maintained over a long period of time. iTunes made the iPod so easy to use that it was difficult for other MP3 players to compete, even at lower prices.
 Over time, some competitors have created similar tools, but it has been difficult enough to copy that these competitors have never really caught up.